Boost Quickbook Support Extension

 or explicitly specified in the

-In addition, all filesystem paths can be specified relative to the workspace directory;
+can be specified relative to the VSCode workspace directories;

 These settings are processed as follows: